0%

 • Wood: Prized for their aesthetic value, wood-framed windows are sold in a variety of shapes and sizes.
 If properly maintained, they can enjoy a long life, rewarding energy-conscious homeowners with a high R-value (a measure of thermal resistance).

-• Wood clad: If one downside of traditional wood-framed windows is their maintenance requirements, vinyl- or aluminum-clad wood windows offer the best of both worlds—that is, the warm appearance of wood on the interior and improved weather resistance on the exterior.
+• Wood clad: If one downside of traditional wood-framed windows is their maintenance requirements, vinyl- or aluminium-clad wood windows offer the best of both worlds—the warm appearance of wood on the interior and improved weather resistance on the exterior.

-• Aluminum: Strong, lightweight, and durable, aluminum windows are considerably less expensive than their wood-framed cousins.
-The tradeoff between the two is not only one of style but also of performance: Aluminum is prone to condensation, which can in some cases lead to mold.
+• Aluminium: Strong, lightweight, and durable, aluminium windows are considerably less expensive than their wood-framed cousins.
+The trade-off between the two is not only one of style but also of performance: Aluminium is prone to condensation, which can, in some cases, lead to mould growth.

-• Fiberglass composite: Another option for homeowners who want the fine appearance of wood but less of a hassle, fiberglass composite windows excel in extreme conditions.
-They neither warp nor sag in high heat, neither shrink nor turn brittle in freezing cold.
+• Fibreglass composite: Another option for homeowners who want the fine appearance of wood but with less hassle, fibreglass composite windows excel in extreme conditions.
+They neither warp nor sag in high heat, nor shrink nor turn brittle in cold.

 Window Buying Guide